MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/-diskspace.md

 ---
-title: diskspace (WinDbg)
+title: "diskspace (WinDbg)"
-description: The diskspace extension displays the amount of free space on a hard disk of the target computer.
+description: "The diskspace extension displays the amount of free space on a hard disk of the target computer."
 keywords: ["diskspace Windows Debugging"] ms.date: 05/23/2017
 topic_type: